-Veterans, I’ll be the first to admit I love our Veteran Service Officer.
+Veterans, I’ll be the first to admit I love my Veteran Service Officer.

 We need accredited VSOs and accredited claim agents to help you navigate the tumultious waters of the VA claim process.

-But before you go hiring a VSO to help you with your VA disability claim, I think it’s important to understand how your VSO might be screwing up your VA claim.
+But before you go hiring a Veteran Service Officer to help you with your VA disability claim, I think it’s important to understand how your Veteran Service Officer might be screwing up your VA claim.

 In this post, I explain 5 Reasons Why Veterans Don’t Need a Veteran Service Officer.